apotschka/itlog/README.md

           23.5        23        24        47 1-1.7e-01
           25.5        25        26        51 1-1.0e-01
           27.5        27        28        55 1-3.4e-02

-    Test 2: To stdout and stderr

-    Test 3: Only to stderr
 ```

 _This documentation was generated from itlog/README.txt using [Gitdown](https://github.com/zeromq/gitdown)_